SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.4.md

 When, in an HTML5 app, a value had been updated manually, in some cases, the input control would not take into account subsequent updates of that same value made by the program.

-#### When an unmonitored element in timeout was masked and then unmasked when it was no lon­ger in timeout, its alarm state would be set to “normal” instead of “undefined” \[ID_24838\]
+#### When an unmonitored element in timeout was masked and then unmasked when it was no longer in timeout, its alarm state would be set to “normal” instead of “undefined” \[ID_24838\]

 When an unmonitored element in timeout was masked and then unmasked after it had gone out of timeout, its alarm state would incorrectly be set to “normal” instead of “undefined/not monitored”.